panama69/RandomQuotes-K8s/Readme.md

 ## 3. Third Activity - Using Octopus Deploy

-In the final activity we will configure Octopus Deploy to deploy our application to k8s using the manifest files.
+In the third activity we will configure Octopus Deploy to deploy our application to k8s using the manifest files.

 In this example, we will put the kustomize overlays aside and instead use Octopus' raw yaml steps + structured variable configuration.